kamora/PHPCodeGuide/README.md

 ### 4. Class Prefix

-Following prefix notation SHOULD be used:
+The following prefix notation SHOULD be used:

 * `A` for abstract classes
 	* e.g. `AController`, `APrototype`, etc